linode/docs/docs/websites/hosting-a-website.md

 If you have an existing website, you may want to import an existing database in to MySQL.
 It's easy, and it allows you to have an established website up and running on your Linode in a matter of minutes.

 1. Upload the database file to your Linode.
 See the instructions in the section [Upload Files](#upload-files).
-2. Import the database by entering the following command.
-Replace `username` with your MySQL username and `database_name` with the database name you want to import to.
+2. Import the database, replacing `username` with your MySQL username and `database_name` with the database name you want to import to.
 You will be prompted for your MySQL password:

         mysql -u username -p database_name < FILE.sql